nrmogh/nrmogh.github.io/content/authors/admin/_index.md

 # Display name
 title: Nima Moghaddas

-# Name pronunciation (optional)
-name_pronunciation: Chien Shiung Wu

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Nima
-last_name: Chien
+last_name: Moghaddas

 # Pronouns (optional)
-pronouns: she/her
+pronouns: he/him

-# Status emoji
-status:
-  icon: ☕️

 # Is this the primary user of the site?
 superuser: true